Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 The compiler can reuse the current stack frame for the next recursive call instead of adding a new one.

 However, not all programming languages support this optimization,
-But when they do, it's like having a single,
+But when they do, it's like having a single tireless climber,
-Tireless climber that efficiently completes the climb without causing a queue on the staircase.
+That efficiently completes the climb without causing a queue on the staircase.

-Scheme, Erland, and Scala are some of the languages that support TCO, while Python and Java do not.
+Scheme, Erland, and Scala are some of the languages that support TCO,
+While Python and Java do not.

-JavaScript also supports TCO in the spec, starting with ES6, but it's not yet implemented in most browsers.
+JavaScript also supports TCO in the spec, starting with ES6,
+But it's not yet implemented in most browsers.

 So what’s the point?
 Recursive implementations are often more concise and readable when compared with iterative alternatives.